ShruthiBMK/Hospitality-Domain-Project/README.md

 # Hospitality-Domain-Project
 AtliQ Hospitality Analysis -Power BI
 ## Problem statement
-Atliq Grands owns multiple five-star hotels across India.
-They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, Atliq Grands are losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of Atliq Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
-However, they do not have an in-house data analytics team to provide them with these insights.
+Atliq Grands is a luxury hotel chain operating multiple five-star properties across India.
+Despite being in the hospitality industry for over 20 years, the company is facing challenges such as:

+- Declining market share

+- Reduced revenue in the luxury/business hotel segment

+- Strong competition and strategic moves by rivals

+- Ineffective data-driven decision-making

-Their revenue management team had decided to hire a 3rd party service provider to provide them insights from their historical data.
+To regain market position and improve profitability, the management has decided to adopt Business & Data Intelligence practices.
+Since they lack an in-house analytics team, they partnered with a third-party provider to extract insights from historical business data.

-### Task List
+### Project Objectives

-You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.

---Create the metrics according to the metric list.

---Create a dashboard according to the mock-up provided by stakeholders.

---Create relevant insights that are not provided in the metric list/mock-up dashboard.
+As a Data Analyst, your primary responsibilities include:

+✅ Create business performance metrics defined by the stakeholders ✅ Design and build a dashboard based on the provided mock-up ✅ Generate actionable business insights not explicitly included in the requirements

+The goal is to help Atliq Grands make informed, data-driven decisions to improve occupancy rates, revenue, and competitive position.
 ### Dataset
 [Click here for dataset:] (https://codebasics.io/challenges/codebasics-resume-project-challenge/4)